 - 5. Limited Customer Occupancy.
-Unless otherwise specified in this Order, each Essential Business, and Designated Business/Operation facility shall determine the maximum number of customers that may be accommodated while maintaining the specified six-feet of physical spacing between persons within the facility at all times, and never exceed that maximum number at any time. - 6.
+Unless otherwise specified in this Order, each Essential Business, and Designated Business/Operation facility shall determine the maximum number of customers that may be accommodated while maintaining the specified six-feet of physical spacing between persons/groups within the facility at all times, and never exceed that maximum number at any time. - 6.
 Face Coverings.
 All persons shall comply with the face coverings requirements set forth in Order 5 of this Order. - 7.
 Hand sanitizer and sanitizing products.
 Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) shall make hand sanitizer and sanitizing products readily available for employees and customers at their facilities.
 Employees handling items from customers, such as cash or credit cards, shall frequently utilize hand sanitizers. - 8.
 Disinfection.
 Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) shall regularly disinfect all high-touch surfaces within their facilities. - 9.
 Safeguards for high risk populations.
 Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) are urged to implement processes to safeguard elderly and high risk customers. - 10.
 Online and remote access.
 Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) shall post online whether a facility is open and how best to reach the facility and obtain goods/services by phone or remotely.
 Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) shall encourage their customers to do their business remotely by phone or online to the extent possible. - 11.
 Pickup at store or delivery.
 Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) shall provide for, if feasible, online ordering and purchase of goods and customer pickup of orders at a location outside the facility or shall provide for delivery to customer locations. - 12.
 Signage.
-Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) shall post a sign at the entrance of their facilities informing all employees and customers that they must comply with the face coverings requirements set forth in Order 5 of this Order; avoid entering the business or operation if they have a cough or fever or otherwise do not feel well; maintain a six-foot distance from one another; and not shake hands or engage in unnecessary physical contact.
+Essential Businesses, and Designated Businesses and Operations, (to the degree applicable) shall post a sign at the entrance of their facilities informing all employees and customers that they must comply with the face coverings requirements set forth in Order 5 of this Order; avoid entering the business or operation if they have a cough or fever or otherwise do not feel well; maintain a six-foot distance from one another; and not shake hands or engage in unnecessary physical contact. - 13.
+Ventilation.
+Essential Businesses, and Designated Businesses and Operations whose operations are conducted indoors, to the extent possible and feasible, shall improve ventilation by: increasing the introduction of outdoor air, ensuring ventilation systems operate properly and provide acceptable indoor air quality for the current occupancy level for each space, inspecting and maintaining exhaust ventilation systems, using portable high-efficiency particulate air (HEPA) fan/filtration systems, and other measures as recommended by the CDC.